 “Failure, to fail - lack of success in doing or achieving something”, Oxford Dictionary.

-First of all, we need to make a distinction between a big failure and a failure.
 What is a big failure?
-You are likely to see a big failure when the costs of failing are very high, or when failure is so serious it is difficult to deal with the consequences of it.
+You are likely to see a big failure when the costs of failing are very high, or when failure is so serious it is difficult to deal with the consequences.
 For me it could be a big investment in a product or service that nobody cares about or it could be bankruptcy of the company.
 It could be an organisational breakdown (for example, if the most valuable people in a company leave).
 This is definitely not the kind of experience we want to have; it is something to avoid.

 Of course, this can happen to anybody.
 If the worst happens, there is nothing else but to treat it as a lesson.
 Learn how to avoid similar situations in the future (actually, it is very interesting how many entrepreneurs have gone through very serious trouble before they have achieved business success).

-A big fail is something we definitely want to avoid.
+A big failure is something we definitely want to avoid.
 It is not a desired outcome.

 What failures are we looking for then?